 If your library account balance has exceeded our $12.50 limit, you may receive an error message when attempting to renew your items.

 Pay your account balance to/below the limit.
-Alternatively, for high balances you may start a payment plan†.
+Alternatively, for high balances you may start a payment plan.
+To set up a payment plan, visit our second-floor staff desk.

-Late items accrue a $0.10/day/item charge.
-If these charges grow to exceed $12.50, you won’t be able to check out any additional items until you’ve paid down your balance to $12.50 or less.
-Because we don’t accept online payments, you’ll have to pay your fines in person (cash, check, or card) or over the phone (card).
-In the meantime, to avoid accruing additional fines, return your loans on/before their due date.
+Notes: Late items accrue a $0.10 charge per item per day.
+If these charges grow to exceed $12.50, you will be unable to check out additional items until you’ve paid your balance down to $12.50 or less.
+Because we don’t accept online payments, you can only pay your fines in person (cash, check, or card) or over the phone (card).

 What is my PIN?

 Your PIN (personal identification number) is your account login password.
 Library staff set this up when you registered for a library card.
-For security purposes, we do not give out PIN information online or over the phone.
-You can inquire about or change your PIN in person at any of our staff desks (library card or identification required).
-You can also change your PIN after logging into your account.
+If you don’t remember your PIN, ask at any of our staff desks (identification required).